syl20bnr/spacemacs/README.md

 Two special functions of the `~/.spacemacs` file can be used to perform configuration at the beginning and end of `Spacemacs` loading process.

-- `dotspacemacs/init` is triggered a the very beginning of `Spacemacs` loading.
+- `dotspacemacs/init` is triggered at the very beginning of `Spacemacs` loading.
-- `dotspacemacs/config` is triggered a the very end of `Spacemacs` loading.
+- `dotspacemacs/config` is triggered at the very end of `Spacemacs` loading.

 ## Main principles